dotnet/jitutils/src/jit-rl-cse/README.md

 96689 |              1 |  2| 72.65999999999999659  [1] **best**
 96689 |            1,2 |  0| 72.65999999999999659  [1] **best**
 ```
-The second colum shows the state, the third the action.
+The second column shows the state, the third the action.
 So from initial state there are 3 actions: 0, 1, or 2.

 To see this graphically, pass `--showMarkovChainDot` or `--saveQVDot` which will produce output in the graphviz `dot` markup format.
 ```